-Digital media festivals like Canberra’s Enlighten Festival and Vivid Sydney use huge projectors and LED arrays to create a city-sized light (and sound) show for people to enjoy.
+Digital media festivals like Canberra’s Enlighten Festival and Vivid Sydney use huge projectors and LED arrays to create a city-sized light show for people to enjoy.
 Your task in this assignment is to create a micro light show on your micro:bit!

 You are going to write an ARM assembly program that uses the LED array on your microbit to create a changing light experience that engages a viewer.
 The application for your show is a demonstration of your microbit’s LED array and what you can achieve with it!